 Q: How did you end up being a collections representative?

 Frank Battaglia: I graduated from college with a degree in Sociology and was looking for a stepping stone until I figured out what to do.
 The opportunity with ABC was lucrative – and I was making a decent living, and through the years I was getting promoted.
 One thing led to another, and I have a career in collections.

-Jeff Tharnish: My father has been ABC for over thirty years, so I began spending my summer breaks from school working part-time.
+Jeff Tharnish: My father has been working at ABC for over thirty years, so I began spending my summer breaks from school working part-time.
 I was very happy with the work environment, and after earning my bachelor’s degree in history, I was able to transition into a full-time position.

 Frank Battaglia: You get to interact with a myriad of clients – no two calls are the same.
 Part of what makes this job fun is speaking to different people and allowing your creativity to flow when you speak with a debtor as you work out a plan to get their account settled.
 There is also a lot of freedom with the position.
 We are given appropriate guidelines, but we are able to deal with the situations in our own way, which can make things more manageable as you work through the day.

 Rachel Radecki: I have a great time working with my coworkers, there is a team atmosphere which makes coming to work enjoyable.
 If there is ever a time when you need any help for any reason, someone is always willing to pitch in and help out, which I did not expect coming in.

 Jeff Tharnish: I like the steady hours and stability–there are always going to be people who owe other people money!
 I feel lucky that I have the unique opportunity to speak with people all over the world on a daily basis, and I find that fascinating.

 Q: What challenges have you faced in this field?